Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 With some terms out of the way, let’s begin building a 3D environment.

-## Step 1: setting up and installing Three.js
+## Step 1: Setting up and installing Three.js

 We’ll begin by opening the [terminal], creating a directory called **/helloCube**, and changing into it.